The topological complexity of pure graph braid groups is stably maximal: A general lower bound

 \section{A general lower bound}

 The ``higher'' or ``sequential'' topological complexity $\mathrm{TC}_r$ is a numerical homotopy invariant defined in \cite{Rudyak:HATC} and developed in \cite{BasabeGonzalezRudyakTamaki:HTCS}, recovering Farber's topological complexity \cite{Farber:TCMP} for $r=2$ and the Lusternik--Schnirelmann category for $r=1$.
-The reader is referred to these references for definitions; we recall only that $\frac{1}{r}\mathrm{TC}_r$ is bounded by the homotopy dimension in non-pathological settings.
+The reader is referred to these references for definitions; we recall only that $\frac{1}{r}\mathrm{TC}_r$ is bounded above by the homotopy dimension in non-pathological settings, e.g., for spaces homotopy equivalent to CW complexes.

-Theorem \ref{thm:farber} is an immediate consequence of the following result, together with the dimensional bound and the well-known fact that the homotopy dimension of $\Conf_k(\graf)$ is bounded by $m(\graf)$, independent of $k$ \cite{Swiatkowski:EHDCSG}.
+Theorem \ref{thm:farber} is an immediate consequence of the following result, together with the dimensional bound and the well-known fact that the homotopy dimension of $\Conf_k(\graf)$ is bounded above by $m(\graf)$, independent of $k$ \cite{Swiatkowski:EHDCSG}.

 \begin{theorem} Let $\graf$ be a connected graph.
-For any $r\geq 0$ and $k\geq4$, we have the inequality
+For any $r> 0$ and $k\geq4$, we have the inequality

 \end{theorem}